ChristopherRobertson/Real-Time-Bus-Tracker/README.md

 # Real-Time-Bus-Tracker

-Tracks Buses between MIT and Harvard
+## Description

+This project Tracks the Buses between MIT and Harvard in real time.
+It updates the coordinates every few seconds and places a pin, either red or blue, depending on which direction the bus is going along the route.

 ##  Useage